 We’re going to show you how to do it quickly below…

-The live search is the most direct way to pull in results from a search engine.
+The website and blogs search is the most direct way to pull in results from a search engine.
 Simply:

 - Run your search!

-The live search pulls from search engines and works great for the following scenarios:
+The website and blogs search pulls from both our database search engines and works great for the following scenarios:

-- Searches in other languages including non Latin characters - (this)
+- Searches in other languages including non-Latin characters

 Using The Chrome Extension